severalnines/docs/user-guide/mongodb/nodes.rst

 Nodes
 -----

 Provides detailed information for each node in the cluster.
 On the left hand column, you can find a list of all nodes that are members of the cluster including ClusterControl node.
-If you added replica set members, shards node or MongoDB :term:`arbiter` to your cluster through ClusterControl, these will also be listed.
+If you added replica set members, mongos, config servers, shard servers or MongoDB :term:`arbiter` to your cluster through ClusterControl, these will also be listed.

 Nodes Monitoring